bpmn-io/bpmn-js/CONTRIBUTING.md

 ## Creating issues

 We use our [issue tracker](https://github.com/bpmn-io/bpmn-js/issues) for project communication.
-When using the issue tracker,
+When using the issue tracker:

 * Be descriptive when creating an issue (what, where, when and how does a problem pop up)?
 * Attach steps to reproduce (if applicable)